brandstrat-sas/omldeploytool/README.md

 ## What is OMniLeads ?

 <p>OmniLeads (OML) is an innovative Open Source software solution leveraging WebRTC technology (WebRTC) to empower Contact Centers.
-Designed with versatility in mind, OML supports a wide range of communication channels including Voice, Video, and soon WhatsApp.
-This makes it an ideal choice for organizations looking to manage and deploy efficient, multi-channel customer service strategies.</p>
+Designed with versatility in mind, OML supports a wide range of communication channels including Voice, Video, and very soon WhatsApp.
+This makes it an ideal choice for organizations looking to manage and deploy efficient, omni-channel customer service strategies.</p>

 As part of the roadmap of the develop we are planning to include SMS, Social Networks integration and Chat Campaigns from the web page, and many other features